Pointers advance to state semifinals with comeback win

 Goebel hit her first free throw to give the Pointers the four-point lead and essentially ice the game.

-The Pointers (22-2) will advance to Thursday's semifinal game to face defending Class 4A state champion and undefeated North Scott (24-0) at 5 p.m. at the Wells Fargo Arena.
+The Pointers (22-2) advanced to Thursday’s semifinal game to face defending Class 4A state champion and undefeated North Scott (24-0) at 5 p.m. at the Wells Fargo Arena.